Home Home

 And the weather!
 We were at the wall during the last week of June and, believe me, it felt a great deal like October in Michigan.
 The video (above...it will take a short time to download) will give you a good feel for how unfriendly it can be even in June.
 With that in mind, image sentry duty along Hadrian's Wall at the very edge of the frontier.
 Wow!
 What a great place to visit.

 A Sheep and Wool Center?
 Yup and it was interesting and fun.
 First of all, there are literally hundreds of varieties of sheep.
 No, we didn't see each and every one of them.
 What we did see was 19 of the varieties that are most common in the area.
-Anyway, that's not the amazing thing.
-Each of the sheep came out and up to their perch without assistance.
-Not sure if this shows they are smart or that they can simply be trained when there is a food treat involved.
+But that's not the amazing thing!
+Each of the sheep came out and move up to their perch without assistance.
+Not sure if this shows they are smart or that they can simply be trained (like a dog) when there is a food treat involved.

 Lakeland Sheep and Wool Center